Craft Feature

 Creating a Service Struct

-Using the #[craft] macro to annotate your impl block allows you to convert struct methods into handlers or endpoints.
+Annotate your impl block with the #[craft] macro to convert struct methods into handler functions or endpoints.

 #[derive(Clone)]